panva/openid-client/docs/functions/getDPoPHandle.md

 module to automatically retry requests with a fresh nonce when the server indicates the need to use one.

+> [!NOTE]\
-Note: Public Clients that use DPoP will also get their Refresh Token sender-constrained, this binding is not indicated in the response.
+> Public Clients that use DPoP will also get their Refresh Token
+> sender-constrained, this binding is not indicated in the response.

 ## Parameters